 In addition to addressing complaints against a particular party, the Civil Rights & Title IX Coordinator also facilitates the handling of reports raised that College policies or practices may discriminate on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, disability, age, religion, medical condition, genetic information, veteran status, marital status, familial status, parenting, or pregnancy.
-The Civil Rights & Title IX Coordinator conducts an assessment of such concerns and, using procedures the Civil Rights & Title IX Coordinator determines to be appropriate given the circumstances and works with the College to ensure that its policies and practices are compliant.
+The Civil Rights & Title IX Coordinator determines to be appropriate given the circumstances and works with the College to ensure that its policies and practices are compliant.